-- 1- Juries are to be used in criminal cases in the Royal Court of Justice where the defendant pleads not guilty.
-However, in absence of a qualified jury, a judge can be both judge and jury. - 2- There is limited use of juries in civil cases in the House of Living Standards and in High Court.
+1-Juries are to be used in criminal cases in the Mount Vema Royal Court of Justice where the defendant pleads not guilty.

+2-There is limited use of juries in civil cases in the Mount Vema House of Living Standards and in Mount Vema High Court.
 The only civil cases in which there is a right to jury trial shall be defamation, false imprisonment, malicious prosecution and fraud.
-However, in absence of a qualified jury, a judge can be both judge and jury.

-3- Juries are used in Royal Courts to inquire into deaths occurring in prison, police custody, industrial accidents or circumstances where health and safety of the public is concerned.
-However, in absence of a qualified jury, a judge can be both judge and jury.
+3-Juries shall be used in Mount Vema Royal Courts to inquire into deaths occurring in prison, police custody, industrial accidents or circumstances where health and safety of the public is concerned.